 Not a long time ago we posted an article about the best and worst states for working on a car and how hard it is to find a mechanic you can trust who will not cause additional damage to your precious car.
-Most people don’t know how to fix their cars and often are not even aware there is something wrong with their vehicle.
+Most people don’t know how to fix their cars.
+Often they are not even aware there is something wrong with their vehicle.
 And given how difficult it has become these days to find a trustworthy and reliable car mechanic, the majority of Americans defer car repairs for as long as possible.

 There are more reasons why Americans are not in a rush to take their four-wheelers to a repair shop.
-Getting a car fixed can cost you a pretty penny, especially if you hire a mechanic every time you feel that your ride is not running right.
+Getting a car fixed can cost you a pretty penny.
+Especially if you hire a mechanic every time you feel that your ride is not running right.
 It’s understandable.
-Cars require a lot of care and attention, and some of us… well … are too busy with our lives, and, let’s be honest, often find ourselves lazy when it comes to doing car maintenance and repairs at the right time.
+Cars require a lot of care and attention.
+Some of us… well … are too busy with our lives, and, let’s be honest, often find ourselves lazy when it comes to doing car maintenance and repairs at the right time.
 Add the fact that auto repairs can drain your bank account fast, and you will get the idea.

 According to a report by the American Automobile Association (AAA) published on October 8, 2015, 35 percent of Americans “skipped or delayed service or repairs that were recommended by a mechanic or specified by the factory maintenance schedule,” consequently raising the number of roadside breakdowns that would have been easily prevented if everyone adhered to a vehicle maintenance guide and listened to their mechanic’s advice.

 What many of us don’t realize is that avoiding car maintenance and repairs can cost a hefty amount of money in the long run.
 AutoMD has generously shared some car maintenance “must-dos” to help you avoid paying the price of skipping:

 Must-dos every car owner should follow